EyadElbadawy/CypressProject/README.md

 4. Click on 'Login' button
 5. Enter 'admin' credentials
 6. Click 'Signin' button
-7.✏️Verify that 'dashboard' is visible
+✏️Verify that 'dashboard' is visible

-8. Go to admin portal
+7. Go to admin portal
-9. Add new user
+8. Add new user
-10. Fill user info , username and password
+9. Fill user info , username and password
-11. Click enter to submit new User info
+10. Click enter to submit new User info

-12. Search for New user
+11. Search for New user
-13.✏️Verify that 'New user' is visible
+✏️Verify that 'New user' is visible

-14. Edit 'New User' info
+12. Edit 'New User' info

-15. change 'New User' username
+13. change 'New User' username

-16. click on submit
+14. click on submit

-17.Search for the modified 'username'
-18.✏️Verify that 'new username' is visible
+15.Search for the modified 'username'    ✏️Verify that 'new username' is visible

-19.Delete 'new user'
-20.✏️ Confirm the deletion of the user
+16.Delete 'new user' ✏️ Confirm the deletion of the user